 Heat pumps are incredibly efficient.
 Because they simply move heat instead of creating it through combustion, air-source heat pumps operate at up to 300% efficiency.
 (The most efficient gas boilers and furnaces top out at around 95%.)

 It’s electric (boogie-woogie).
-This is important because electrification is the they key to de-carbonizing our homes, which we need to do if we don’t want this kind of heatwave hellscape to become just plain “summer.”
-Our electricity mix in Massachusetts is getting greener every year — it’s required to, by law.
+This is important because electrification is the key to de-carbonizing our homes, which we need to do if we don’t want this kind of heatwave hellscape to become just plain “summer.”
+Our electricity mix in Massachusetts is now 59% carbon-free and getting greener every year — it’s required to, by law.
 And if you sign up for 100% renewable electricity through the Green Energy Consumers Alliance, you can heat your home carbon-free right now.
 What’s more, if you have solar panels installed, you can basically heat your home for free.

 You can reclaim basement or chimney space.
 Heat pumps come in two parts, with the main component sitting outside (like a central air conditioner).
 Inside, you might have a compressor that pushes the conditioned air through a series of vents, or wall-mounted blower units.
 But neither is so big as an oil furnace, and none of it needs chimney venting.
 That means you can potentially reclaim space in your basement, or even remove an old chimney in favor of a new closet.